-With Hurricane Sandy’s approach to East Coast states, it is important to include dogs and other pets in your disaster-preparedness plans.
+With hurricanes and storms approaching the East Coast states, it is important to include dogs and other pets in your disaster-preparedness plans.

 Be sure your dog is wearing a secure collar with tags.
 If your regular tags have your home phone number on them, make sure to make an additional tag with a cell-phone number or place where you can be reached in case of evacuation.